The last few years have seen a significant increase in the average net worth for people living in Canada.

 This suggests that a relatively small number of seniors have very high net worths, while many have much lower ones – hence the wide gap between average and median.

 This transition period can be pretty stressful for many Canadians.
-Having a plan to grow your wealth is essential to avoid financial hardship during this time.
+A plan to grow your wealth and become debt free is essential to avoid financial hardship during this time.

 If you’re a Canadian retiree or soon-to-be retiree, it’s essential to take stock of your financial situation.
 It can be helpful to compare your net worth against that of other Canadians.

-You can review the average and median net worth figures we mentioned earlier for Canadian seniors, then consider how these numbers may compare to your own.
+You can review the average and median net worth figures we mentioned earlier for Canadian seniors, then consider how these numbers may compare to yours.

 Related: Best Seniors Bank Accounts in Canada.